VishankTyagi07/ecommerce-sales-intelligence/README.md

-# E-COMMERCE SALES INTELLIGENCE SYSTEM.
+# E-COMMERCE SALES INTELLIGENCE SYSTEM..

 >**This is a end to end data analytics pipeline demonstrating SQL,Python and Excel Automation For Business Intelligence**